How To Cut Bangs: The Foolproof Guide

-So you’ve made the big decision: You want to refresh your hairdo with bangs (go for it, girl!).
-But by the time you can get an appointment with a professional, you’ve already changed your mind about the style three times… or flat out chickened out.
-Don’t let that wait time fog your fringy fortitude!
+So you've made the big decision: You want to refresh your hairdo with bangs (go for it, girl!).
+But by the time you can get an appointment with a pro, you've already changed your mind about the style three times… or flat out chickened out.
+Don't let that wait time fog your fringy fortitude!
 Maybe all you need is a push in the DIY direction?
 So here it is, the tempting tutorial that all you live-life-to-the-fullest girls have been waiting for: The foolproof guide to cutting your own fringe bangs.

 Trust us: Once you’re prepped with the right tools and techniques, and gotten some cute accessories, the spontaneous self-snipping won’t seem as scary.
 Here’s how to take the transformation into your own hands.

 1. Divide your hair into a triangle section measuring from the top center of your head to the outside of your eyebrows.
 This part will make sure your bangs aren’t too wide and help you avoid giving yourself an unintentional bowlcut look (EEK!).
 For a heavier bang, start the triangle point further back on the top center of your head.
 For a thinner bang, start the triangle closer to the center of the front of your head.